 We provide a new, data-constrained estimate of particle export fluxes by combining global reconstructions of PSD from UVP5 observations and in situ export flux measurements.
-Our reconstruction captures regional and seasonal variability in reconstructed fluxes, and demonstrates the power of statistical machine learning methods applied to in situ UVP5 observations.
-The approach also allows reconstruction of export fluxes from any given depth; here, we focus on spatially variable euphotic zone and mixed layer depths, highlighting the importance of the choice of export horizon (Palevsky & Doney, 2018), and paving the way to fully three-dimensional particle flux reconstructions in the ocean interior.
+Our estimate of particle export captures regional and seasonal variability in fluxes, and allows reconstruction of export fluxes from spatially variable euphotic zone and mixed layer depths, highlighting the importance of the choice of export horizon (Palevsky & Doney, 2018).

-We obtain a global particle export flux of $6.7 \pm 0.4$ PgC/year from the euphotic zone, in line with previous work, although with significant regional and temporal differences.
+We obtain a global particle export flux of 5.8 ± 0.1 PgC y^{-1} from the euphotic zone, in line with previous work, although with regional and temporal differences.
 Our results suggest weaker spatial and seasonal variability compared to previous studies, in particular in the open ocean, and highlight the importance of coastal waters and marginal seas for export at high latitudes.
-We also capture similar patterns of high latitude seasonal blooms in the Northern Hemisphere as previous studies, but less variable flux in the tropical to subtropical ocean, and substantially higher year-round export in the Southern Ocean, in better agreement with regional estimates (Arteaga et al., 2018).
-Results from the Southern Ocean suggest that processes that sustain elevated fluxes, in particular in wintertime, may not be completely captured by other global reconstructions, and that waters downstream of coasts and islands may harbor a significant source of carbon export to the deep ocean, which is only partially captured in one other reconstruction (Dunne et al., 2007).
+Results from the Southern Ocean suggest that processes that sustain elevated fluxes, in particular in wintertime and early austral summer, may not be completely captured by other global reconstructions, and that waters downstream of coasts and islands may harbor a significant source of carbon export to the deep ocean, which is only partially captured in one other reconstruction (Dunne et al., 2007).